deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 ![](figures/figures_2_0.png)

-> 🔼 Figure 1 illustrates the hierarchical capabilities of predictive models, showing the progression from text prediction to actionable video generation and introducing WorldSimBench, a dual evaluation framework.
+> 🔼 Figure 1 shows a hierarchical system categorizing predictive models by their capabilities and level of embodiment, and introduces WorldSimBench, a dual evaluation framework for assessing World Simulators.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of the hierarchical capabilities of the Predictive Models.
 Models at higher stages demonstrate more advanced capabilities.
 We take the initial step in evaluating Predictive Generative Models up to the S3 stage, known as World Simulators, by introducing a parallel evaluation framework, WorldSimBench.
 WorldSimBench assesses the models both Explicit Perceptual Evaluation and Implicit Manipulative Evaluation, focusing on video generation and action transformation across three critical embodied scenarios.